jamespjh/eResearch-meeting-list/CONTRIBUTING.md

 # Contributing

 This is a community-maintained list of events -- it is inherently biased and incomplete.
-However, we would like it to be as unbiased and complete as possible, and this is only possible with contributions from the community.
+However, we would like it to be as unbiased and complete as possible, so please help us by making contributions.
-This file describes how we would like people to contribute, and what kind of contributions are desirable.
+This file describes how we would like people to contribute, and what kind of contributions are most helpful.

 ## Kinds of contributions